Every year a major update to Android is released. This year's update is called Android Nougat, following the theme of dessert-inspired names.

 Android 7.1 Nougat update: OnePlus

 OnePlus hasn't been the fastest at updating its devices to Marshmallow.
-The OnePlus 2 didn't receive the update until the beginning of June and the OnePlus X is only just about to receive it, meaning it has waited until October.
+The OnePlus 2 didn't receive the update until the beginning of June and the OnePlus X only received it in October.

-The company is teasing, however, tweeting on 4 October to tell owners that it is working on the Nougat update for the OnePlus 3.
+The company is teasing, however, tweeting on 4 October to tell owners that it is working on the Nougat update for the OnePlus 3 or OnePlus 3T.
+It is available in open beta for the OnePlus 3 as of 1 December but there is no word on when the final build will appear as yet.

 Android 7.1 Nougat update: Samsung